BY SOFO ARCHON

 10. Non-conformity is a good thing

 Every person is unique, without exception.
-Yet since we were very young, we have been taught that we should conform to society, follow rules, and walk on a ready-made path created by others.
-This is particularly done in school, were children have to obey to the authority of their teachers, as well as accept and believe what they are being taught by them.
-All the great minds that have walked on Earth, however, chose to not conform, but doubt belief, doubt authority, and think for themselves.
+Yet, since we were very young, we have been conditioned to conform to society, follow rules and walk on a ready-made path created by others.
+This is particularly done in school, were children have to obey to authority figures and blindly accept what they are being taught by them.
+All the great minds that have walked on Earth, however, chose to not conform and doubt traditional beliefs, rebel against authority, and think for themselves.
 The way of non-conformity is certainly not an easy way to follow, but it is the only way to live a truly free and fulfilled life.

 “A child educated only at school is an uneducated child.” ~George Santayana